BNH Services provides:

 Adult Literacy – One to One tutoring is continuing.
-Online English Conversation classes – join us every Monday and Thursday from 1-2 pm for a fun-filled conversation class via Zoom.
+Online English Conversation classes – join us every Monday from 1-2 pm and 6-7 pm, and Saturday from 10:30-11:30 am for fun-filled conversation classes via Zoom.

-Youth Leadership – Ongoing topics for leadership development provided virtually; opportunities to lead virtual activities for school aged children; support for other issues as needs arise.
+Youth Leadership – Ongoing topics for leadership development provided virtually; opportunities to lead virtual activities for school aged children and support for other issues as needs arise.

-Youth Employment Program: FREE for unemployed youth ages 15 to 30 – 100% Online – Participate from the safety and comfort of your home – 20 week paid program (8 weeks online training and 12 weeks work placement) – start date May 11, 2020 – For more information email: firstname.lastname@example.org or call: 236-889-4065.
+Youth Employment Program: FREE for unemployed youth ages 15 to 30 – 100% Online – Participate from the safety and comfort of your home – 14 week paid program (6 weeks online training and 8 weeks work placement) – For more information please visit: https://burnabynh.ca/get-involved_youth/ or email: firstname.lastname@example.org or call: 236-889-4065.

-Responsive Neighbourhood Small Grants – New program available to community residents wanting to organize a Virtual Gathering.
-Applications can be submitted from April 15 to July 30.
-Apply on-line at www.neighbourhoodsmallgrants.ca/blog/new-responsive-nsg-grant/ or email firstname.lastname@example.org for more information.
+Responsive Neighbourhood Small Grants – program available to community residents wanting to organize a Virtual Gathering.
+Apply on-line at http://www.neighbourhoodsmallgrants.ca/our-communities/burnaby or email email@example.com for more information.